The Fetal Center

 As the Director of Fetal Services, Mickey Johnson, MHA, RN, works closely with all members of the Fetal Center team to support the program's clinical needs.
 This includes planning, development, implementation, and evaluation of strategies, evidence-based clinical programs, policies, and standards of care.
 Mickey has over 18 years of progressive health care leadership and over 30 years perinatal nursing experience.

 As the Clinical Lead and Education Specialist for the Fetal Center, Lisa leads the nursing team supporting fetal unit clinical operations.
 This includes working closely with the multidisciplinary team to deliver educational and simulation experiences to support seamless care delivery.
 She is passionate about nursing leadership, staff recognition, patient experience, program development, and evidence-based practice.
-Lisa received her BSN from Otterbein University and will receive her MSN from Mount Carmel College of Nursing in May 2022.
+Lisa received her bachelors degree from Otterbein University and her master’s degree from Mount Carmel College of Nursing.

 As the Service Line Administrator for The Fetal Center, Christy works closely with all members of The Fetal Center to complete many of the program’s business needs.
 This includes coordination of the planning, development, implementation, and evaluation of all activities and programs associated with The Fetal Center.
 In addition to working with this team, Christy is also the Service Line Administrator for Pediatric and Adolescent Gynecology.
 She has over 20 years of progressive leadership experience.
 Her background includes a Bachelor of Science in Industrial Engineering and an MBA from the University of Dayton.